 The most common action is to simply append to user's inbox.

-(Note some software such as Exchange or Sendmail is both an
+(Note some software such as Exchange or Sendmail includes both an

 but this can be changed (how depends on which MDA

-Of course the MUA must also know that pathname;
+Of course the MUA must also know that pathname, if it

 (Mail User Agent) —